A full splitting algorithm for fractional programs with structured numerators and denominators: Convergence of the full sequence

-Consequently, a question arises regarding whether setting the sequence ${\gamma_k}$ to identically zero in the conceptual algorithm FSPS generates a sequence that recovers the limiting lifted stationary points.
-The following example illustrates that this is not the case.
+Since the sequence of $\gamma_k$ is non-increasing, the convergence or divergence of the FSPS algorithm is the same whether with $\gamma_k\equiv0$ or $\gamma_k=0$ for $k\ge k_0$.
+A question arises regarding whether setting the sequence ${\gamma_k}$ to identically zero in the conceptual algorithm FSPS generates a sequence converging to exact limiting lifted stationary points.
+The following example demonstrates that this is not the case.
+For the fourth update block in FSPS when $\gamma_k=0$, we will choose ${\h{z}}^{k+1}$ as the minimum norm solution.